Desiree Ellis: International career

-Ellis went for trials for the national team and passed and would feature in the team's first international match.
+Ellis went for trials for the national team and passed.
+She would feature in the team's first international match.
 She debuted against Swaziland at the age of 30 on 30 May 1993 in a 14–0 win.
 Ellis scored a hat-trick, as did two other players.
 During the 1995 World Cup qualifiers, South Africa beat Zimbabwe, Zambia and Angola on aggregate, 10–1, 11–5 and 6–4 but lost to Nigeria 11–2.
 When South Africa hosted the 2000 African Women's Championship, she captained the side to a runner-up finish.
 In 2000, Ellis was nominated alongside Mercy Akide and Florence Omagbemi for African Woman Footballer of the Year.

 She was recognized for her services to soccer the same year when she received a Silver Presidential Sports Award.
 She also led Banyana Banyana to the 2002 COSAFA Cup victory.
 In her 32 caps for South Africa she won 23 matches, lost seven and drew two.

 She retired from soccer in April 2002 at the age of 38.